pierre-louisN/rpc_project/README.md

 # Introduction
 RPC project to create a stub and a boot from a compiler and the interface containing the functions to be called.

+Usage of reflection to allow for different types of parameters.

 # Usage

 Create both files using the following command :